Reuh/anselme/README.md

 The function body is not executed when the line is reached; it must be explicitely called in an expression.
 See [expressions](#function-calls) to see the different ways of calling a function.

 A parameter list can be optionally given after the identifier.
-Parameter names are identifiers, with eventually an alias.
+Parameter names are identifiers, with eventually an alias (after a `:`) and a default value (after a `=`).
 It is enclosed with paranthesis and contain a comma-separated list of identifiers:

 ```
-$ f(a, b, c)
+$ f(a, b: alias for b, c="default for c", d: alias for d = "default for d")
     first argument: {a}
     second argument: {b}
     third argument: {c}
+    fourth argument: {d}
 ```

 Functions can also have a variable number of arguments.
 By adding `...` after the last argument identifier, it will be considered a variable length argument ("vararg"), and will contain a list of every extraneous argument.